CRA Penalizes You $334K For Having Cash

 Does Your Company Qualify for the $1.25M LCGE?

-Three-test breakdown of the Lifetime Capital Gains Exemption — QSBC status, the 24-month holding period, and the 50% / 90% active-business asset tests.
-A $334K+ tax-savings tool that most business owners assume they qualify for but don't.
+Three-test breakdown of the LCGE: QSBC status, 24-month rule, and 50%/90% asset tests — a $334K+ tax-saving tool many owners think they qualify for but don't.

 📝 Related Articles